How is GST/HST Charged on Discounts?

 If you refund or credit the GST/HST for the volume discount to the customer and he is a GST registrant, (also charges and collects GST/HST), then you have to issue the customer a credit note explaining the adjustment, telling him what the discount is and the related amount of GST/HST.

-This can also be worked the other way around, with the customer issuing you a debt note to explain the adjustment.
+It can also be worked the other way around, with the customer issuing you a debt note to explain the adjustment.
 As long as the amount credited or debited was previously included in your net tax, you can deduct the amount of GST/HST adjusted when you are determining your net tax for the period in which you issued the credit note or received the debit note.

 You might want to choose not to adjust the amount of the GST/HST you charged if the customer is a GST registrant and has already claimed an Input Tax Credit on the GST/HST he was charged.